mikelapierre/azureappservice-authentication-middleware/README.md

 usage:

+add the following line to the ConfigureServices method in startup.cs

+services.AddAuthentication(AzureAppServiceAuthenticationDefaults.AuthenticationScheme).AddAzureAppService();

-add the following line to the Configure method in startup.cs
+and then add the following line to the Configure method in startup.cs

-app.UseAzureAppServiceAuthentication();
+app.UseAuthentication();